Another Nigerian pilgrim dies in Saudi Arabia - Ripples Nigeria

 Another Nigerian pilgrim dies in Saudi Arabia

-A female pilgrim from Kaduna State, Hajiya Asma’u Muhammad-Ladan, died at the King Fahad Hospital in Saudi Arabia on Friday.
+A pilgrim from Plateau State, Mr. Ismaila Musa, died in Saudi Arabia on Tuesday.

-The Public Relations Officer (PRO) of the Kaduna State Pilgrims Welfare Agency, Malam Yunusa Muhammad-Abdullahi, disclosed this in a statement in Arfat on Saturday.
+The Executive Secretary of Plateau Muslim Pilgrims Welfare Board, Alhaji Daiyabu Dauda, disclosed this in a statement issued on Tuesday in Jos.

-Muhammad-Abdullahi, who did not indicate the deceased’s local government of origin, said she was registered at the headquarters of the agency.

-Muhammad-Ladan was the third Nigerian pilgrim to die in Saudi Arabia this week.
+Musa is the fourth Nigerian pilgrim to die in Saudi Arabia in the last seven days.

-The duo of Salman Alade and Ayishat Ologele from Kwara State died during the exercise on Monday.

 Join the conversation